-H. Subpart L - OPERATIONS §192.625 "Odorization of gas"
+G. Subpart L - OPERATIONS §192.625 "Odorization of gas"

-The entire North-South Pipeline will be odorized even though the requirement is to only odorize pipelines in Class 3 and 4 locations.
+The entire proposed pipeline will be odorized even though the requirement is to only odorize pipelines in Class 3 and 4 locations.
 Odorization of these lines will enhance the ability to detect leaks.

-Subpart M - MAINTENANCE §192.705 "Transmission lines: Patrolling"
+H. Subpart M - MAINTENANCE §192.705 "Transmission lines: Patrolling"

-In alignment with SoCalGas/SDG&E's PSEP, the Project will be equipped throughout its 8 routing with an advanced right-of-way intrusion detection/monitoring systems to provide early 9 warning when digging, drilling, boring, cutting, compacting or where unplanned vehicle operations 10 by third parties pose a threat to pipeline integrity.
-The system(s) will also continuously monitor for 11 ground movement and temperature gradients associated with an unplanned release of gas from the 12 pipeline.
-This monitoring will employ the use of fiber optic cabling buried above and/or adjacent to 13 the pipeline during construction and system monitoring stations co-located with Supervisory 14 Control and Data Acquisition and control assets at up to four (4) mainline valve locations.
-15
+Consistent with the Utilities' PSEP Technology Plan enhancements proposal, the Proposed Project will be equipped throughout its routing with an advanced right-of-way intrusion detection/monitoring systems to provide early warning when digging, drilling, boring, cutting, compacting or where unplanned heavy vehicle operations by third parties pose a threat to pipeline integrity.
+The system(s) will also continuously monitor for ground movement and temperature gradients associated with an unplanned release of gas from the pipeline.
+This monitoring will employ the use of fiber optic cabling buried above and/or adjacent to the pipeline during construction and system monitoring stations co-located with Supervisory Control and Data Acquisition (SCADA) and control assets at up to four (4) mainline valve locations.

-J. Subpart M - MAINTENANCE §192.706 "Transmission lines: Leakage surveys"
+I. Subpart M - MAINTENANCE §192.706 "Transmission lines: Leakage surveys"

-To further support the early detection and management of unplanned gas releases, gas detection sensors will be employed at key locations along the pipeline routing, including near earthquake faults and where the pipeline is routed in proximity to facilities which pose special consideration for evacuation and/or commerce impact in the event of a pipeline incident.
-Numerous monitoring locations will be installed along the pipeline route.
+Consistent with the Utilities' PSEP Technology Plan enhancements proposal, to further support the early detection and management of unplanned gas releases, gas detection sensors will be employed at key locations along the pipeline routing, including near earthquake faults and where the pipeline is routed in proximity to facilities which pose special consideration for evacuation and/or commerce impact in the event of a pipeline incident.
+The Utilities' preliminary assessment is that 50 such monitors (point sensors) will be installed along the pipeline route.
 The systems will provide near-real time alarm notification to operations personnel when gas concentration levels indicate a potential gas release.